The Last Landlord Decision: A Guide to the DST/721 Exchange Path

 OP Units are not publicly traded.
 Redemption subject to REIT discretion and lockup terms.

-Public REIT price volatility.
-All deferred taxes come due if shares are sold.
+REIT shares are typically not publicly traded.
+All deferred taxes come due if shares are redeemed or sold.

 Is It Right for You?